Optimal operating parameters for next-generation xenon gas time projection chambers: Analysis

 The highest probability interaction mode of the $\sim$2.5 MeV gamma rays is via Compton scattering, occurring for about 80\% of all initial interactions.
 This initial scatter results in a second lower-energy gamma.
 For $^{214}$Bi events, this daughter gamma needs to deposit nearly all of its energy in the gas volume leading to the photopeak in the 2.3--2.6~MeV window.
 In the case of $^{208}$Tl, this gamma must re-interact but only deposit part of its energy in the gas volume as the energy window is below the photopeak of this gamma.
 At higher pressure, the partial energy deposition of the low-energy gamma is less likely compared to full energy deposition, and this effectively reduces the interaction rate at higher pressure.

 Overall, lower pressures are favorable for reducing the gamma backgrounds where 1 bar has almost a factor 10 and 30 lower containment compared to 25 bar for $^{208}$Tl and $^{214}$Bi, respectively.
-For all event categories, the containment fractions increase when going from an enriched to a natural detector size.
+For all event categories, the containment fractions increase when going from an enriched xenon to a larger natural xenon detector size.